tiptoppress/category-posts-widget/README.md

 * Added option exclude current post.
 * Added option to hide posts which have no thumbnail.
 * Added option to make the widget date link to the category page.
-* Addd option to link to the category page below posts list.
+* Added option to link to the category page below posts list.
 * Added option show post author.
 * Added option to format the outputted date string.